 Know the Worth

 You may love your jewelry.
 It may have been in the family for many years, or been a treasured gift at some point, or something that you saved for a long time to purchase.

 Unfortunately, the emotional value you assign to your jewelry often has little to do with the current fair market price of your piece.
 Many factors go into determining the current value of a piece of jewelry, including any wear and tear, needed repairs and quality of the gems and metals.

 The best way to determine current value is to take your piece to be appraised by a certified AGS appraiser.
-Our trained and certified appraisers will carefully determine the retail replacement value (the cost for a comparable replacement in the retail marketplace) for your piece.
+Our family will carefully determine the retail replacement value (the cost for a comparable replacement in the retail marketplace) for your piece.